-A fully translated website allows four neighbouring countries (and its local audience of course) to get to know this beer brand and where they can purchase it for themselves.
+A fully translated website allows customers in four neighboring countries (plus local local customers, of course) to get to know this beer brand and purchase it for themselves.

 And, with a blog translated for all their markets – Brasserie 3F is spreading their message one post at a time.

 Proud Welsh based baby garment business Babi Bw wanted to stay true to their roots by offering their website in Welsh.
 Now that’s what you call localization: